mbridak/WinterFieldDayLogger/README.md

 The logger is written in Python 3, and uses the PyQT5 lib.
 Qt5 is cross platform so it might work on everything.
 I have tested it on Linux and Windows.

 The log is stored in an sqlite3 database file 'WFD.db'.
-If you need to wipe everything and start clean, just delete this file.
-Just make wfdlogger.py executable and run it within the same folder.
+If you need to wipe everything and start clean, just delete this file and re-run wfdlogger.py

 The logger will generate a cabrillo for submission, An ADIF file so you can merge contacts into your normal Log, and a Statistics file with a band mode breakdown.